mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 Also how do we know the comment is up-to-date?
 Maybe the author changed it recently and forgot to update the comment?
 Maybe the author misunderstood what it does in the first place and wrote incorrect documentation?
-The hard truth is in the code, not in the comment.
+The truth is in the code, not in the comment.

 Can we make our return value self-documenting instead?